jason-davey/studio/PLAYBOOK.md

 - **JSON Blueprint Upload Error (Step 1):**
     *   Ensure the file is valid JSON and matches the expected `PageBlueprint` structure (see `src/types/recommendations.ts`).
 Key fields like `pageName` and `heroConfig` are usually expected.
 - **Guided Walkthrough Issues:**
     *   If elements are not highlighting correctly, ensure the page structure hasn't significantly changed from when the walkthrough was defined.
+The `HighlightCallout.tsx` component relies on CSS selectors to find elements.
     *   If the walkthrough seems stuck, try ending it and restarting.
+Check the browser's developer console for any errors.
+    *   The walkthrough attempts to open the correct accordion panel for each step.
+If this isn't working, ensure the `requiresAccordionOpen` property in `WalkthroughContext.tsx` matches the `value` of the `AccordionItem` in `src/app/page.tsx`.

 This playbook should provide a solid foundation for using the in-app tools and Firebase for A/B testing.
 Good luck!